liqd/adhocracy3/docs/frontend/translation.rst

 Unfortunately, there are two variants of German, a formal (Sie) and an informal (Du) one.

-All translations should use the informal variant, except on the site mein.berlin.de.
-We use the script ``bin/change_german_salutation`` to convert informal translations to formal ones.
+All translations should use the informal variant.
+When necessary, we use the script ``bin/change_german_salutation`` to convert informal translations to formal ones.
 Note that you will need to extend that script whenever the translation changes.
-The common workflow for this is: Iteratively run the script, check the output and add new rules until everything is fine.
+The common workflow for this
+is: Iteratively run the script, check the output and add new rules until everything is fine.

 .. _angular-translate: https://angular-translate.github.io